 Cryptocurrency trading can be a complicated ordeal.
-As we explained in our Haasbot article, crypto prices are very fickle, ultimately depending on various factors ranging from general market conditions to the limitations of human nature.
+As we will explain in this Cryptohopper review, crypto prices are very fickle, ultimately depending on various factors ranging from general market conditions to the limitations of human nature.
 Some of those factors can be controlled/predicted, and this is where cryptocurrency trading bots come in.

 - Good User Interface